30 top things to do in York with teenagers

 You will be sure to be able to find something to fit singles, couples, families and groups on every budget.
 If you’re not keen on any of our picks below or have specific needs, we recommend using Hotellook and Expedia to find the best prices in York.

-• Luxury: The Grand York places you in the heart of York, within a 10-minute walk of York Minster and York Theatre Royal.
+- Luxury: The Grand York places you in the heart of York, within a 10-minute walk of York Minster and York Theatre Royal.
 Relax at the full-service spa, where you can enjoy massages, body treatments, and facials.
-Grab a bite to eat at The Rise, a restaurant that features a bar, or stay in and take advantage of the 24-hour room service
+Grab a bite to eat at The Rise, a restaurant with a bar, or stay in and take advantage of the 24-hour room service.

 York apartment alternative for your stay

-If you prefer a home away from home-style accommodation when on your England trip with teenagers in York, then an apartment is the best choice for you on your family vacation.
-There are so many options for singles, families, and budget-friendly options in York as well.
+If you prefer a home away from home-style accommodation on your England trip with teenagers in York.
+An apartment is the best choice for your family vacation.
+York has so many options for singles, families, and budget-friendly options.

 How to get to York

-• York England does not have its own airport.
+- York, England, does not have an airport.
 The nearest airport to York is Leeds – Bradford Airport.
-Leeds Bradford Airport is 48 kilometres from York
+Leeds Bradford Airport is 48 kilometres from York.

 How to get around York with teens

-• The York Hop on hop off bus is another excellent option for seeing the sites of the city and surrounding area.
-Check the current prices HERE
+- The York Hop on hop off bus is another excellent option for seeing the city’s sites and surrounding area.
+Check the current prices HERE.

 Weather in York

-Average highs and average lows vary between around 10°C and 18°C. Summer temperature.
+Average highs and average lows vary between around ten °C and 18°C. Summer temperature.
 Temperatures will climb in the 30’s, but this is not common.

-In winter the temperature often drops to around zero and winter averages vary between around 1°C and 5°C. December and January are the coldest months of the year.
-A spring average is between 5-10 degrees with some days in the ’20s, while September and October often see Indian summers.
+The temperature often drops to around zero in winter, and winter averages vary between 1°C and 5°C. December and January are the coldest months of the year.
+A spring average is 5-10 degrees, with some days in the ’20s, while September and October often see Indian summers.

 York for international visitors

 International travel to the United Kingdom requires a bit more thought.
-You will need travel insurance for sure in England.
-Medical care is not cheap and if you want good quality care it will cost you a fortune if you don’t have travel insurance.
+You will need travel insurance in England.
+Medical care is not cheap; if you want good quality care, it will cost you a fortune if you don’t have travel insurance.
 The official currency of the United Kingdom is The Great British Pond.

-• A 4G pocket Wi-Fi modem is essential for accessing the internet.
-You can rent a pocket modem that you can pick up at the airport or your hotel, alternatively buy a pocket modem that you can use on all future trips with your phone, tablet or computer.
+- A 4G pocket Wi-Fi modem is essential for accessing the internet.
+You can rent a pocket modem that you can pick up at the airport or your hotel, or alternatively, buy a pocket modem that you can use on all future trips with your phone, tablet, or computer.

 Where can I take my teenager to York if they are ill?

-If your teenager or any of your family is feeling unwell, you can take them to the York Hospital or you can call the NHS England non-emergency number 111.
+If your teenager or family feels unwell, you can take them to the York Hospital or call the NHS England non-emergency number 111.
 They will advise you on options.

 The best things to do in York with teenagers

-Let us help you plan the very best holiday in York for your family with our top attractions in York with teens.
+Let us help you plan the best holiday in York for your family with our top attractions in York with teens.
+There are numerous things to do in York City Centre, such as visiting historic landmarks like York Minster and the Shambles, exploring the city’s museums, and enjoying shopping and dining experiences.

 The JORVIK Viking Museum

-The Jorvik Viking Centre is located in the centre of York on a site of an actual Viking settlement that was located in York around a thousand years ago.
-You will be greeted by a Viking at the door, which is pretty cool.
-You enter the museum onto a glass floor that shows the foundations of the Viking settlements.
+The Jorvik Viking Centre is located in the centre of York on the site of an actual Viking settlement that was located in York around a thousand years ago.
+A Viking will greet you at the door, which is pretty cool.
+You enter the museum onto a glass floor showing the Viking settlements’ foundations.

 19 Coppergate, York YO1 9WT, United Kingdom